 of our season

 We’re always keen to read proposals from theatre-makers and have a rolling submission window.
-We are currently programmed until December 2024 and are now considering applications for future seasons (December 2024 onwards).
+Our programming window is now considering January 2027 onwards.

-If you would be like to be considered for our next season, please submit an application as part of our rolling submissions.
+If you would be like to be considered for our future seasons, please submit an application as part of our rolling submissions.

 We accept proposals from new, emerging and established theatre-makers.
 We only programme work that is/will be ready to stage, rather than work in development.
 We expect you to have/be able to recruit your own creative team, although we can provide support to livestream your show.